cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/notification-available.md

 <summary>Route Leak Detection Alert</summary>
 <div>

-**What is it for?**
+**Who is it for?**

-BYOIP customers who want to be alerted when their prefixes are advertised in places they should not be.
+BYOIP customers who want to receive a notification when their prefixes are advertised in places they should not be.

 **Included with**